emann615/Investigating-with-Splunk/README.md

 ### Q3) On the same host, a registry key was also updated regarding the new backdoor user.
 What is the full path of that registry key?

-I filtered to show only logs from the Micheal.Beaven host containing the keyword A1berto using the following search query: `index=main Hostname="Micheal.Beaven" "A1berto"`
+I filtered to show only events from the Micheal.Beaven host containing the keyword A1berto using the following search query: `index=main Hostname="Micheal.Beaven" "A1berto"`

 I checked the **Category** field and saw 5 values.
 I selected the **Registry object added or deleted (rule: RegistryEvent)** value to add it to the search query and found 2 events in the results.